vi4m/OAuth2Swift/README.md

 # OAuth2Swift

 OAuth2 middleware for Zewo Swift framework.
+Works well also on Linux systems.

 Currently it plays nicely with the Google OAuth2 systems only.